OneRaynyDay/oneraynyday.github.io/_posts/2019-02-18-Recursive-Enumerable-Sets.md

 $$
 R(x) \iff \exists y P(x,y)
 $$
 Basically, semirecursive relations are ones that have a positive answer and may not have a decidable answer otherwise.
+We also denote these relations to be $$\Sigma_1^0$$ relations.

 Some important closure properties of semirecursive relations: